Lifailon/WinAPI/README.md

 Download the latest [WinAPI-0.2.ps1](https://github.com/Lifailon/WinAPI/blob/rsa/WinAPI/WinAPI-0.2.ps1) script.
 Use in **PowerShell Core**.
 No dependencies.

-The following variables at the beginning of the script are used to configure the **ip, port, login and password**:
+The following variables at the beginning of the script are used to configure the **ip, port, login and password** for connect to the server:

 ```PowerShell
 $ip          = "192.168.3.99"